In a hurry? Here are the key takeaways:

 If You Hear… Nothing At All

 So, your lights come on, the radio works, but your car won’t start, and you hear nothing.
-This means neither the starter motor is receiving power.
-Thus, it represents a problem with the starting ignition system.
+This means neither the starter motor is receiving electricity.
+Thus, it represents an issue with the starting ignition system.

 The battery, the starter solenoid, or the ignition switch could be the cause.
 Another item to examine is the immobilizer.